fobnail/docs/dev-notes/minimal-os-for-fobnail.md

   - Network stack with IPv4 support

-Also we pay attention to OS security, ability to run in DLME, including portability beetween different hardware (a single binary should be able to boot on all x86 platforms with support for ACPI) and ability to chainload another, target OS.
+Also we pay attention to OS security, ability to run in DLME, including portability between different hardware (a single binary should be able to boot on all x86 platforms with support for ACPI) and ability to chainload another, target OS.